YusiZhang/candidate-evaluation-classifier/README.md

 # Candidate Evaluation Classifier

 A cross-encoder model for evaluating candidate-qualification matches.
-Given a qualification requirement (Q) and a candidate description (C), the model classifies the match into one of four categories.
+Given a qualification requirement (Q) and a candidate description (C), the model classifies the match into one of three categories.

 ## Labels